-Section 4 would provide that if a social district directly borders a designated consumption area established by the holder of a common area entertainment permit, the multi-tenant establishment and the local government that established the social district may enter into a memorandum of understanding that allows open containers approved for consumption in either the social district or designated consumption area to be possessed and consumed in both the social district and the designated consumption area during times when both the social district and designated consumption area are active.
+Section 4 provides that if a social district directly borders a designated consumption area established by the holder of a common area entertainment permit, the multi-tenant establishment and the local government that established the social district may enter into a memorandum of understanding that allows open containers approved for consumption in either the social district or designated consumption area to be possessed and consumed in both the social district and the designated consumption area during times when both the social district and designated consumption area are active.

-EFFECTIVE DATE: This act would be effective when it becomes law.
+EFFECTIVE DATE: This act became effective July 7, 2022.